I-285 Express Lanes

 This revision provides a number of benefits to Georgia taxpayers, users of the I-285 Express Lanes system, local communities, and all motorists in the I-285 corridor between either interchange at I-20 on the east and west sides of the metro Atlanta area.
-It also continues Georgia’s highly successful track record in delivering impactful new transportation projects that dramatically improve conditions along some of the state’s and nation’s most congested interstate corridors using innovative funding and financing methods.
+It also continues Georgia’s highly successful track record in delivering impactful new transportation projects that dramatically improve conditions along some of the state’s and nation’s most congested interstate corridors using the innovative funding and financing methods.

 - There will be increased capacity with two, barrier-separated, dedicated express lanes in each direction across the entire northern half of I-285.
 Under the previous plan, Georgia DOT could only build one, buffer-separated express lane for the I-285 Westside and I-285 Eastside Express Lanes projects.
 It is expected that the current design along the top end, which already incorporates two express lanes in each direction would not change significantly.

 - The entire project will be barrier-separated, with concrete barriers separating traffic in the express lanes from traffic in the general purpose lanes.
 This change brings measurable safety benefits to motorists in the express lanes.
 Under the previous plan, there would be no barrier on the I-285 Eastside and I-285 Westside Express Lanes projects, only lane separation similar to the I-85 Express Lanes.